Accessories Bicycles Parts Specials Tools

 If you have a racing-type bike of good quality, but wish to make it more versatile, sturdy and comfortable, converting to 650B may be just the ticket.

-Newer racing bikes tend to have exceptionally tight tire clerance.
+Newer racing bikes tend to have exceptionally tight tire clearance.
 Some of them can't even accommodate a tire wider than about 25 mm, and forget about installing fenders with any size tire!

-By switching to 650B from 700C, you suddenly gain lots of clearance, clearance enough for medium width tires, say 35-38 mm width, and for fenders so you don't need to be a "fair weather" cyclist.
+By switching to 650B from 700C, you suddenly gave clearance enough for medium-width tires, say 35-38 mm width, and for fenders, so you don't need to be a "fair-weather" cyclist.

-The wider tires will be more durable, more "sure footed", and give a more comfortable ride on rough pavement or moderate off-road conditions.
+The wider tires will be more durable, more "sure-footed", and give a more comfortable ride on rough pavement or under moderate off-road conditions.
 Switching to 650B can also reduce front wheel/toe overlap issues.

 Switching to 650B will lower the bottom bracket a bit, making for easier mounting/dismounting.
 (Many newer bikes have excessively high bottom brackets to begin with.)